ArtificialOwl/daita.github.com/_posts/2019-08-12-custom-search.md

 ### The indexing process.

-The event `\OCA\Files_FullTextSearch::onFileIndexing` is broadcast each time a file is ready to be indexed: when the file is created, or modified, or shared/unshared.
+The event `\OCA\Files_FullTextSearch::onFileIndexing` is broadcasted each time a file is ready to be indexed: when the file is created, modified, or shared/unshared.
-The event contains the current `File` and the `IndexDocument` that will be send to the elasticsearch.
+The event contains the current `File` and the `IndexDocument` that will be sent to the elasticsearch index.

 Once catched, we will feed the `IndexDocument` with the extracted metadata from `File`, so the extra metadata will be indexed with the rest of the document.